hashicorp/go-getter/README.md

 #### GCS Testing

 The tests for `get_gcs.go` require you to have GCP credentials set in your environment.
 These credentials can have any level of permissions to any project, they just need to exist.
 This means setting `GOOGLE_APPLICATION_CREDENTIALS="~/path/to/credentials.json"` or `GOOGLE_CREDENTIALS="{stringified-credentials-json}"`.
-Due to this configuration, `get_gcs_test.go` will fail for external contributors in CircleCI.
+Due to this configuration, `get_gcs_test.go` will fail for external contributors in GitHub Actions.

 ### Security Options